Lab 16: Neurovasculature of the Upper Extremity

 • Here are a few tips for specific nerves in the axillary region:

-• Dorsal scapular nerve: This nerve is not present on the cadaveric tissue, but you will be able to identify it in images.
+• Dorsal scapular nerve: This nerve is not present on the donor tissue, but you will be able to identify it in images.
 This nerve will emerge very early from the brachial plexus, near the neck, and you will be able to see it running posteriorly to the rhomboids and levator scapulae.

 • Suprascapular nerve: This nerve will run posteriorly from the brachial plexus towards the scapula.
 It runs through the suprascapular notch inferior to a ligament forming a bridge across the notch (called the transverse scapular ligament) to reach the supraspinatus and then through the spine of the scapula to reach the infraspinatus.
 In the deep dissection, this nerve has been dissected through its entire path to the infraspinatus.

-• Lateral pectoral nerve: This nerve may not be present in the cadaveric tissue.
+• Lateral pectoral nerve: This nerve may not be present in the donor tissue.
 On an image, you may see it run from the brachial plexus to the pectoralis major.
 You can also know that it is the lateral pectoral nerve rather than the medial because it will branch off the lateral cord.

-• Medial pectoral nerve: This nerve also may not be present in the cadaveric tissue.
+• Medial pectoral nerve: This nerve also may not be present in the donor tissue.
 This nerve is usually the first branch from the medial cord, and it runs through the pectoralis minor, innervating it on its path to the pectoralis major.

 • Medial brachial and medial antebrachial cutaneous nerves: These nerves will branch distal to the medial pectoral nerve off of the medial cord.
 They run to the skin of the medial arm and forearm.
-One of these is present in the cadaveric tissue, but we cannot tell which it is because it is cut, and we cannot follow it to its destination.
+One of these is present in the donor tissue, but we cannot tell which it is because it is cut, and we cannot follow it to its destination.
 These are visible on the plastinated tissue, superficial to the muscles.

 • Long thoracic nerve: This nerve is easy to spot in images, as it runs tight to the thoracic wall, innervating the serratus anterior muscle.
 This is also visible running with the serratus anterior on the superficial dissection.